 Applying for Graduation

-Students must meet with advisors during the first 2 weeks of the semester of enrollment in LIB 495 Capstone in order to review Integrative Statements and Major Study Plans with faculty advisors before submitting revised final documents to LIB 495 Instructors.
+Students must meet with advisors during the first 2 weeks of the semester of enrollment in INT 495 Capstone in order to review Integrative Statements and Major Study Plans with faculty advisors before submitting revised final documents to INT 495 Instructors.
 Advisors must sign off on the Major Study Plan.
 This is the first review for the audit process.

 Residency Waiver - Students who complete any number of their last 30 credits at another institution will need to complete a residency waiver.